Monday, 9 May 2016

 I agree that the term 'work smarter' is becoming somewhat overused and lacks meaning to people.
 In my opinion work smarter means using your time, knowledge and skills more effectively on tasks than you have done previously that have a positive impact on the outcome.

-I'll allow you to creatively interpret the illustration below that I created in 2014 to decide how you can approach your curriculum(s), course(s) and lesson(s) for a better blend of delivery by utilising digital technology more effectively.
+I'll allow you to creatively interpret the illustration below, that I got one of our university interns to re-create in 2014 (origin unknown, given to me by my manager), to decide how you can approach your curriculum(s), course(s) and lesson(s) for a better blend of delivery by utilising digital technology more effectively.

 Content and design